prisma/prisma/CONTRIBUTING.md

 Notes:

-- To update the snapshots add the following env var `SNAPSHOT_UPDATE=1`
+- To update the snapshots run script with Yarn and add `-u` flag like this: `yarn run test -u`
 - If on a patch branch then the latest engine binary patch version for that semver-minor series will be used.
 If not on a patch branch then the current `master` engine binary version will be used.
 A patch branch is a branch whose name matches semver pattern `2.<minor>.x`.
 The Test suite will log which engine binary is being used at the start of testing.

 ### Working on code generation